-Along with wondering how your BlackBerry Bold actually works, you might also be wondering why you didn't get your BlackBerry Bold from RIM (Research In Motion) rather than from a network service provider such as AT&T or Rogers.
+Along with wondering how your BlackBerry Curve actually works, you might be wondering why you received your BlackBerry Curve from a network service provider such as T-Mobile or AT&T rather than from RIM (Research In Motion).
+After all, RIM makes the BlackBerry Curve.
 Why did you need to go through a middle person?
-After all, RIM makes the BlackBerry Bold.

 That's an excellent question, and here's the quick-and-dirty answer: RIM needs a delivery system - a communication medium, as it were - for its technology to work.
 Not in a position to come up with such a delivery system all by its lonesome, RIM partnered (and built alliances across the globe) with what developed into its network service providers - the big cellphone companies.
-These middlemen support the wireless network for your BlackBerry

-Bold so that you can connect to the BlackBerry Bold Internet service and get all those wonderful e-mails (and spend so much valuable time surfing the Internet).
+These middlemen support the wireless network for your BlackBerry Curve so that you can connect to the BlackBerry Internet service and get all those wonderful e-mails (and spend so much valuable time surfing the Internet).
 See Figure 1-1 for an overview of this process.

 Network service providers don't build alliances for nothing, right?
-In return, RIM gave them the right to customize the BlackBerry Bold Firmware and add their carrier version of the Application Center.
+In return, RIM gave them the right to customize the BlackBerry Curve firmware and add their carrier version of Application Center.